-We also recommend that the Government commence an early programme of consultation on the draft subordinate legislation which will be needed under the bill.
-The large number of orders and the relatively short period for scrutiny means that early consultation will be important in ensuring that the transposition of EU law into UK law can be as efficient as possible.
+We also recommend that the UK Government and the Scottish Government commence an early programme of consultation on the draft subordinate legislation which will be needed under the bill.
+The large number of orders and the relatively short period for scrutiny means that early consultation will be important in ensuring that the transposition of EU law into domestic can be as efficient as possible.